 Living and working in a small town is more than just repeatedly running into your friends at the local grocery store.
 It’s a lifestyle.
 As residents of our little mountain town for many years, we know there are lots of benefits to small town living.

-Here in Golden, B.C., it's a lifestyle many people choose.
+Here in Golden, BC, it's a lifestyle many people choose.
 People relocate to Golden for a vast number of reasons, and of course, locals love it here, so they don't leave.

 “I like living in a small town for the simplicity,” says our guide Darren.
 Darren grew up in a city so he has experience living in both environments.

 Well… the scenery is DEFINITELY a plus.